-After breakfast, you'll visit Mehrangarh Fort - one of the most majestic of Rajasthan's forts, described by the author Rudyard Kipling as "the creation of angels, stunning hotel.
-On arrival, we'll have lunch at the hotel and then after lunch, a local, along with our guide, will take us for a village walk for about an hour or so.
+After breakfast, you'll visit Mehrangarh Fort - one of the most majestic of Rajasthan's forts, described by the author Rudyard Kipling as "the creation of angels, fairies, and giants."
+Its forbidding ramparts are in sharp contrast to the flamboyantly decorated palaces within.
+Founded in 1459, the sandstone fort was added to by later rulers between the 17th and 19th arrival, we'll have lunch at the hotel and then after lunch, a local, along with our guide, will take us for a village walk for about an hour or so.
 Walk around the 17th-century village - an authentic glimpse into rural living against the stunning backdrop of the Aravalli hills.
 The village's way of life has been etched by the natural terrain that surrounds it.
 You'll discover how the undulating landscape has influenced the village's architecture, with homes and buildings designed to harmonise with the contours of the land and has also offered a haven for wildlife.
 The village folk share a deep connection with nature and the land they call home.
 Yet, life has continued much as it was back in the day - peaceful and unhurried, before heading back to the hotel.
 Then the group will go by 4WD for a memorable high tea.
 Look out for the many species of birds and wildlife along the way.
 Your hotel in Narlai for two nights is the delightful Rawla Narlai.
 B/L (+ high tea)